 Windows File Explorer is a program that is very integral to Windows operations.
 Here, you see different files, folders displayed in a hierarchy.
 The program lets you easily copy, move, rename, and search for files and folders.
 For example, you can open a folder that contains a file you want to copy or move, and then drag the file to another folder or drive.
 File Explorer is a File manager.
 It finds immense use in daily operations, ranging from opening files to transferring them to a different location such as a USB drive.

 The Explorer is divided into the following areas:

 - Navigation Pane – Seen on the left-hand side, the navigation pane lists all the folders, library items and network connections

 - Details Pane – provides details such as creation& modification date, size, etc. about files selected in the explorer.

 - Preview Pane – The Preview pane gives a sneak preview of media and document files.

-Sometimes, your Windows Explorer may not display the left-side Navigation Pane properly or may appear all grayed out – a possible reason could be file or registry corruption.
+Sometimes, your Windows Explorer may not display the left-side Navigation Pane or Sidebar properly or may appear all grayed out – a possible reason could be file or registry corruption.
 What do you do under such circumstances?
 Well, you may try this: